Permanent Citizens Advisory Committee to the MTA

 Sheila Binesh – Transportation Planner

 Ms. Binesh authored PCAC’s latest report, How the MTA can transition into the new normal: Getting Riders Back On-Board.
 She enjoys working with data and produced an interactive tool to illustrate the MTA’s funding needs and created the visuals for 100 Days and 100 Nights: From Astoria to Lower Manhattan and Back report.
-In the past, she has written about community participation in urban design in San Diego, transportation maintenance in the Bay Area, and peripheral multi-modal transit access for non traditional travelers in Amsterdam.
+In the past, she has written about community participation in urban design in San Diego, transportation maintenance in the Bay Area, and peripheral multi-modal transit access for non-traditional travelers in Amsterdam.
 Upon graduating from the University of Amsterdam, she wrote her master’s thesis on how to deal with uncertainty and complexity in large scale transportation projects in Amsterdam.
 Ms. Binesh is an avid cyclist.